 Phase 1: Consultation

 First, you will undergo an initial consultation to determine you particular dental and cosmetic issues.
-At this time, you and your dentist will discuss your options decide on the size, shape, length, color and texture for your veneers.
+The hygienist will work with you to ensure good oral hygiene.
+At this time, you and your dentist will discuss your options and decide on the size, shape, length, color, and texture for your veneers.

 Phase 2: Preparing the mouth and veneers

-The doctor and lab technician will determine if any of the tooth structure needs to be removed in preparation for having your veneers placed.
+The doctor and lab technician determine with digital design software if any of the tooth structure needs to be removed.
+To ensure perfect fit, occasionally small undercuts in tooth contours must be adjusted.
 Impressions of your teeth, mouth and jaw will be taken, along with pictures and measurements of your face, bite, jaw and natural movements.

 Phase 3: Receiving your veneers

-The porcelain sheaths will be placed over the front of your teeth.
+The opalescent porcelain sheaths will be placed over the front of your teeth.
 The dentist will ensure they fit properly and that they have the right appearance.
-The veneers will then be bonded using same composite material used in tooth-colored fillings.
+The ultra thin veneers will then be bonded using the same composite material used in tooth-colored fillings.

 In order to be a candidate for no-prep veneers, you should have good oral health in general.
-If you have gingivitis (gum disease), tooth loss due to decay, jawbone degeneration or other dental issues you may need a more aggressive solution like crowns or dental implants.
-Candidates are selected based on the condition of the teeth and whether or not a natural look can still be achieved with ultra-thin veneers.
+If you have gum disease, tooth loss, bone loss, or other issues you may need more aggressive solutions like crowns or dental implants.
+Candidates are selected based on the condition of the teeth and whether or not a natural look can still be achieved.

-- If you have small teeth or teeth that have been effected by acid erosion
+- If you have small teeth or teeth that have been affected by acid erosion

 - If you have had teeth removed as a result of orthodontic care